Thespiae, the Sanctuary of Eros

 The city of Thespiae in Central Greece

-Thespiae was an ancient Greek city of Boeotia in Central Greece, at the foot of Mount Helikon, the home of the Muses.
+Thespiae was an ancient Greek city in Boeotia in Central Greece, at the foot of Mount Helikon, the home of the Muses

 History of Thespiae

-The city took its name from Thespia, a daughter of the river god Asopos.
+The city received its name from Thespia, a daughter of the river-god Asopos.